First BLM sign (view NW)

 Echo Rock (view S from Logan Canyon Road)

 The BLM and Lincoln County opened this area to the public, and Lincoln County printed a 55-page brochure as part of their Get Primitive tourism campaign.
 Download the brochure from Lincoln County or snatch a copy here.
 The BLM printed a nice 21-page guide to the Mt.
 Irish area, which is available here.
+A newer guide (4MB PDF) is also available (or here).

 Access is via Logan Canyon Road, a maintained dirt road subject to washout at a broad wash in the rock art district.
 High-clearance vehicles should have no trouble with the road, and assuming the road is not washed out, carefully driven sedans should make it to Paiute Rock (second BLM sign).